sandro/specjour/README.markdown

     end

 ## Only listen to supported projects
-By default, a manager will listen to all projects trying to distribute specs over the network.
-Sometimes you'll only want a manager to respond to one specific spec suite.
-You can accomplish this with the `--projects` flag.
+By default, a manager will listen to the project in the current directory.
+If you want to listen for multiple projects, use the `--projects` flag.

-    $ specjour listen --projects bizconf # only run specs for the bizconf project

-You could also listen to multiple projects:

-    $ specjour listen --projects bizconf,workbeast # only run specs for the bizconf and workbeast projects
+    $ specjour listen --projects bizconf workbeast # run specs for the bizconf and workbeast projects

 ## Customize what gets rsync'd
 The standard rsync configuration file may be too broad for your